 Questions about this fund can be addressed to John Donaker, Executive Service Corps of Chicago Project Manager 312.580.1840 ext.
 331. Applicants should NOT contact the participating banks or the MacArthur Foundation directly for loans through this program.

-- A standard line of credit with monthly interest payments and one-year terms.
+The program makes available a standard line of credit with monthly interest payments and one-year terms.
 Loans range in size from $50,000-$100,000.
 The interest rate varies.

 The MacArthur Foundation has made deposits with local financial institutions to serve two functions: first, to act as cash collateral for these loans, which provides an incentive to make smaller loans that typically would not be attractive to banks; and second, to generate earnings that will help offset the staff time for underwriting and loan monitoring, which cannot be paid through the low interest rates on these loans.